 Of course, not every one of these foods is appropriate for every health situation and dietary counseling is recommended for you if you have a specific health concern.

 If you are recovering from an illness and attempting to eat clean, we can help you find your personal focus to optimize your health.
-Services provided here at the Pinewood Natural Healthcare center include naturopathic testing, dietary counseling, homeopathy, herbal remedies, and intravenous infusion therapy.
+Services provided here at the Pinewood Natural Healthcare center include naturopathic testing, dietary counseling, homeopathic solutions and herbal remedies.
 You can find out more about us on our website or call our Toronto Office at (416)-656- 8100.
 We also have an office in Pickering, Ontario at (905)-427-0057.
 You can also email us at email@example.com and we would be happy to answer any question that you have about our holistic health services.